 Great place to see the leopard: Kabini, India

-The leopard inhabits tropical rainforests, temperate forests and dry deciduous forests.
-Its skin is a gorgeous yellowish brown or gold or pale yellow.
-The spotted and rosetted coat makes it one of the most easily recognised animals.
+The leopard inhabits tropical rainforests, temperate forests, and dry deciduous forests.
+Its skin is a gorgeous yellowish-brown or gold or pale yellow.
+The spotted and rosetted coat makes it one of the most easily recognized animals.
 Its honey-gaze can pierce you like unmistakable clarity through the green daze when you spot one while snaking through the sinuous paths of the forest.

 Not only is this stately cat elusive but also solitary and nocturnal, adding to its mystical charm.
-It is known to produce various vocalisations like roars, grunts, snarls, purrs, growls and meows.
+It is known to produce various vocalizations like roars, grunts, snarls, purrs, growls, and meows.
 The leopard is also known to be a powerful swimmer even as it is not disposed to swimming.
-An opportunistic, multi-skilled hunter, its diet is broad, including deer, wild boars, langurs, Indian hares, nilgais and peafowls.
+An opportunistic, multi-skilled hunter, its diet is broad, including deer, wild boars, langurs, Indian hares, nilgais, and peafowls.

 This surreal being is sprightly and graceful in each of its agile movement.
-It can run at more than 58 kilometres per hour.
-With its single leap, it can cover six metres of the ground horizontally, and it is known to jump up to three metres vertically!
-For all these astonishing reasons, for its phantom-like existence that makes it one of the most-loved mesmerising animal, the leopard is our Animal of the Week!
+It can run at more than 58 kilometers per hour.
+With its single leap, it can cover six meters of the ground horizontally, and it is known to jump up to three meters vertically!
+For all these astonishing reasons, for its phantom-like existence that makes it one of the most-loved mesmerizing animal, the leopard is our Animal of the Week!

 See this splendid big cat on our ‘The Leopard’s Lair’ Wildlife Photography Tour to Kabini!